 The NCAA Men's Division I Basketball Tournament will involve 68 schools playing in a single-elimination tournament to determine the national champion of men's NCAA Division I college basketball.
-Book you NCAA Final Four Hotels and Packages NOW!
+Book your NCAA Final Four Hotels and Packages NOW for Minneapolis 2019!
 Get great deals while they last!
 Click on the link for more information or CALL NOW!!
 1-772-HOT-ROOMS

 In the early 1930s, the football World Cup was run by Jules Rimet from France.
 These pre-FIFA games awarded a magnificent statue to the winners of the tournament, the Golden Nike.
 The sculpture featured Nike of Samothrace, also known as Winged Victory, and was a visual indication that the winners were the world champions of football.
 Each winning team was allowed to keep the Golden Nike for four years - and if a team ever won three times they would be allowed to keep the statue forever.
 In 1970 Brazil was able to achieve this coveted goal, thought the award was stolen in 1983 and has yet to be recovered.

 In 1971 FIFA, the Federation Internationale de Football Association, took over the operation of the World Cup tournament.
 With the new organizers, a new award was created - the FIFA Cup.
 This trophy depicts winning players holding a golden globe above their heads in victory.
 Each team that wins the World Cup has the privilege of keeping the statue for four years, after which they have to pass it on to the next world championship team.
 Replica World Cups are made for each winning country to keep forever, though the original is passed from team to team.
 Winners of the FIFA World Cup also benefit financially, taking home large cash awards as well as the more symbolic trophy.